rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 2. Read the above guide on how to choose the parameters of the bfastSpatial function
 3. Assess your AOI.
 What is the phenology of the forest?
                     How frequent/ many cloud free scenes are in that area?
-4. Based on this information choose the apropriate VI, length of history period, monitoring approach, and regression model.
+4. Based on this information choose the appropriate VI, length of history period, monitoring approach, and regression model.
-5. Decide on the data that needs to be aquired and aquire the data.
+5. Decide on the data that needs to be acquired and acquire the data.
 6. Test the algorithm with the above decided settings for a small test area (e.g.10 x 10 km) in your AOI following the [Introduction to bfastSpatial tutorial](http://www.loicdutrieux.net/bfastSpatial/).
 7. Depending on the results, if needed, change and test again settings.
 8. Apply algorithm with final settings on entire AOI.